Fast gradient-free optimization of excitations in variational quantum eigensolvers: ExcitationSolve algorithm

 where $\bm{\theta}$ contains all the variational parameters $\theta_{\bm{o},\bm{v}}$.
 In Appendix \ref{app:excitation_operators} we show that the anti-Hermitian fermionic excitation operators (Eq.~\eqref{eq:excitation_generator}) obey the equation $\tau^3=-\tau$ for arbitrary excitation-orders.
 Consequently, we can define the Hermitian generator $G=i\tau$ with $G^3=G$, such that the excitation operators from Eq.~\eqref{eq:excitation_generator} comply with the form in Eq.~\eqref{eq:excitation_operator_herm_form}.
 Thus, the energy landscape $f(\bm{\theta})=\braket{U^\dagger(\bm{\theta}) H U(\bm{\theta})}$ in a single parameter takes the form from Eq.~\eqref{eq:analytic_form_fourier}.

 In practice, the truncated cluster operator is often restricted to only include single-electron- and double-electron excitations ($M=2$), resulting in the \emph{Unitary Coupled Cluster Singles Doubles} unitary (UCCSD).
 We note, that ExcitationSolve is applicable for arbitrary truncation orders $M$ and, importantly, that the required energy evaluations for the optimization stays constant regardless of the order of the excitation $m$ the energy always obeys a second-order Fourier series.
 In contrast, in order to optimize excitation operators using Rotosolve/SMO, one applies a fermionic mapping, e.g., Jordan-Wigner (JW)\cite{jordan1993paulische} or Bravyi-Kitaev (BK)\cite{bravyi_FermionicQuantumComputation_2002,tranter_BravyiKitaevTransformation_2015, tranter2018comparison}, to decompose the operation into compatible Pauli rotations.
 The order of the Fourier series predicted by SMO scales \emph{exponentially} in the order of the excitation operator \cite{kottmann_FeasibleApproachAutomatically_2021, seeley2012bravyi}.
 We further emphasize that this approach works for any fermion-to-qubit mapping.
 Analogously to fermionic excitations, one can use other types of excitations such as \emph{qubit excitations} used in QEB ansätze such as QCCSD \cite{yordanov2021qubitexcitationbased,xia2020qubit} (recently explored in Ref.~\cite{feniou_GreedyGradientfreeAdaptive_2023}) also sometimes referred to as \emph{Givens rotations}, or \emph{controlled} excitations \cite{arrazola_UniversalQuantumCircuits_2022}.
 The latter are universal for particle-number preserving unitaries.
 We further note that ExcitationSolve can be readily applied to the recently introduced couple exchange operators (CEOs) consisting of linear combinations of excitations \cite{ramôa2024reducingresourcesrequiredadaptvqe}.
 In particular, the linear combination of two distinct excitations acting on the same (spin-) orbitals with one shared variational parameter (OVP-CEOs) satisfies the requirements.
+As a final note, our algorithm is readily applicable to generalized excitations \cite{nooijen2000can, lee2018generalized}, which do not distinguish between occupied and virtual orbitals.